 No matter what method you’re using to grow your business, clients are Googling you to read about the experiences of other clients.
 Google Trends data shows that search volume for the term “realtors near me” has increased steadily in recent years and is now near all-time highs.

 It’s important to remember that only a small share of realtors are capturing leads from these searches.
-Studies show that more than 85% of searchers click on the results on the first page of Google search results.
+Studies show that the top results on the first page of Google search results get the most clicks.
 The majority of searchers click on the three highest rankings.

 Why better experiences mean capturing more demand